slab10000/deep-learning-algorithms/README.md

 ## 🚧 Status

 This project is in a **Work-In-Progress** state.
 I am constantly learning and adding new implementations, including but not limited to:
-- Computer Vision models (CNNs, ViTs)
+- Computer Vision models (ViTs, more advanced CNNs)
 - NLP architectures (Transformers, RNNs)
 - Reinforcement Learning algorithms
 - More advanced GAN architectures